Renal replacement therapy.

 Follow the points to note:

-- Stop PD after 7 years, change to HD.
+- Stop PD after 7 years of initiation irrespective of events, and change to HD.